United Front for Peace Established in Connecticut

 Unity: We must come together and collectively make sound decisions and be willing to do anything to be about our goals; we need education, skills, jobs, housing upon leaving jails; we must realize that the beasts will never rehabilitate us.
 It's counter-productive to our cause.
 United we must stand or continue to fall one by one.

-Growth: We must stop degrading and persecuting our fellow convicts; snitch, sex offender, thugs, etc. is all victim of a system that is designed to lock us up and throw away the keys; it's not justices, just us, poor, uneducated, addicts or dawgs trying to eat from the master's table.
+Growth: We must stop degrading and persecuting our fellow convicts; snitch, sex offender, thugs, etc. is all victim of a system that is designed to lock us up and throw away the keys; it's not justices, it's just us, poor, uneducated, addicts or dawgs trying to eat from the master's table.

 Internationalism: All oppressed people around the globe must unite and struggle for the same cause, strive to liberate and eradicate any and all who abuse any people for race, color, status, etc. Earth has too much wealth for any human being to go hungry or without housing or medication and treatment; we must fight within and outside the system to make it better; destroy in order to build.

-Independence: We must unite and unite our community; vote and become police officer, judges, etc. Enough of singing "we shall overcome," and lighting candle and talking; the youth should stop waiting for a leader and strive to become one, that way the system can't kill the head to stop the body.
+Independence: We must unite and unite our community; vote and become police officer, judges, etc. Enough of singing "we shall overcome," and lighting candles and talking; the youth should stop waiting for a leader and strive to become one, that way the system can't kill the head to stop the body.

 This is a brief description of United Front for Peace in Prisons (UFPP) motto and what it means to us.
 We don't have much, very little or no money.
 We are rich in spirit and strive to be soldiers of united front.
 We call ourselves soldier of war, for it's a daily battle.

 MIM(Prisons) responds: These comrades in Connecticut have taken up organizing in that state and we're very happy to be working with them.
 We want to expand on the point of Independence.
 We agree that we need the oppressed to become leaders, and ultimately this will include playing all the important roles in society.
 However, getting oppressed into positions in the police force and elsewhere in the criminal injustice system today won't change anything.
 It will just put a few more dark faces on a white system of national oppression.
 True independence isn't putting a few formerly-oppressed people in positions to serve the system.
 True independence is taking over the system so that the oppressed are running it in the interests of the oppressed.
+"Destroy in order to build," as this comrade says.
 At that time the police and judges will serve the people and not the oppressors, and we will fill those roles with people from the oppressed community.